 No collateral is required for PPP loans, nor is there a personal guarantee.
 You should not be asked to put up any collateral for your loan.
 If you are asked to do so, we urge you to seek out a reputable SBA-approved lender.

-What is the interest rate for PPP loans?
+What is the interest rate for PPP first or second-draw loans?

 You will have a fixed 1.00% interest rate for the duration of your loan.
 This will not vary by lender because this program is sponsored by the federal government.
 If you are told that your interest rate will be different from this, find another lender or trusted agent to help you with your loans.

-What are the terms of PPP loans?
+What are the terms of first and second-draw PPP loans?
 Does it differ among lenders?